 Cranberry shelling beans are available in late summer through fall.

 Cranberry shelling beans are a variety of Phaseolus vulgaris and also known as frijol Cargamanto Rojo in Spanish speaking countries or bean pearl in Malaysia.
 They are a multipurpose bean as they can be harvested fresh in pod or left to dry on the vine and utilized as a dried bean, and then technically classified as a legume.
-Cranberry shelling beans are also commonly mistaken for Borlotti shelling beans, an Italian bean whose characteristics are nearly identical.

 Cranberry shelling beans are a versatile bean designated as a fresh or dried bean.
 Once shelled, they can be pickled, canned or frozen.
 Cooked Cranberry shelling beans absorb accompanying flavors, thus are transformed by savory and bold companion ingredients.
 Simmer in chicken stock until tender and creamy, pair with roasted squash, toss with crispy gnocchi or torn pasta, stew into a ragout with fresh corn and tomatoes or puree with sorrel into a soup.
 Mix cooked Cranberry shelling beans with chopped arugula, homemade croutons and chorizo for a hearty main dish.
 Other complimentary pairings include bacon or pancetta, smoked olive oil, artichoke hearts, citrus, both mild and hot chiles, fresh and cooked tomatoes, basil and cilantro, aged pecorino, feta, fennel, leeks and fried eggs.
 Dried cranberry beans must be soaked overnight before using and will require twice the cooking time.
 Cooked Cranberry shelling beans lose their markings and become tan in color.